aiver-workshop/intro-algo/README.md

 1. Open the project by `File` -> `Open...` -> select `python working directory`
 2. Configure the Python interpreter by `File` -> `Settings...` -> `Project: intro-algo` -> `Python Interpreter` -> `Add` -> `Conda Environment` -> `Existing environment` -> select Anaconda environment directory of py37-smu

+### PyCharm - Testing framework
+PyCharm supports multiple testing framework such as pytest and unittests.
+Please configure the default test runner by `File` -> `Settings...` -> `Tools` -> `Python Integrated Tools` -> `Testing` -> `Default test runner` -> `Unittests`

 ### Environment variable - Secret info management
-:warning: **This folder contains sensitive information!
-Never share or check-in the files**
 | The simplest way and the wrong way to handle credentials is to hardcode it in our code. |
 | --- |

 A safe way to handle your secret keys/password is saving them in envirnoment variables.
 We create a folder `c:\vault` to store secret files with sensitive information like api credentials.
 The key/value pairs in the file will be read as `environment variable` when Python program runs.
 All the secret filename will start with a dot such as `.keys`.

+:warning: **This folder contains sensitive information!
+Never share or check-in the files**

 In script, we can read the values as follow:
 ```
 import os
 from dotenv import load_dotenv